scott-walker-llnl/LLVM-SimPoints/README.md

 0.12443 1
 // For interval with the ID 1, it contributes to 12.4% of the execution time of this program.
 ```

+I added a step to the countBB pass that prints out the llvm IR of each basic block along with its ID number.
+This creates a file called blocks.bbs.
+You can enable this by adding the CREATE_BBS macro to the countBB.cpp source file.
+I took it out by default because it makes the pass run much slower.
+I supplied the blocks.bbs file for lulesh.
+You can use this file to construct the simulation program based on the SimPoints and basic block vector data.
+You can run the simulation program on a simulator like Marss86.

 ### Testing a Benchmark
 You can test LLVM-SimPoints on any program.
 I have included an example for running it on LULESH.